-Now that you have watched the video, read more about Grace.
+Now that you have watched the video, read the following for more information about Grace.

 This case revolves around body image issues, although they cannot be completely separated from the effects of trauma.
 Grace, a 31 year old Air Force officer, has sustained scars as the result of an IED blast.
 Her partner of nine years, Claire, is thrilled to have her home but Grace is having a hard time with the reunification.
 Not only have Grace's legs been scarred, but her psyche has as well.
+As Freud

-As Freud (1923/1960) said, "The ego is first and foremost a body ego."
+Not having been able to live up to her own ideals she feels a sense of shame, resulting in her desire to withdraw and hide.
+(1923/1960) said, "The ego is first and foremost a body ego."
 Thus, the visible scars are also the external manifestation of internal wounds.
-Grace's self-image as a strong, invulnerable woman has been shattered as she came face-toface with her mortality.
+Grace's self-image as a strong, invulnerable woman has been shattered as she came face-to-face with her mortality.
 Grace projects onto Claire (and the world in general) the disgust she feels about her vulnerability in the form of the scars that are visible.
 She shies away from the physical intimacy she used to enjoy as she feels undesirable, like "damaged goods."
 This narcissistic injury is also resulting in narcissistic rage which Grace seems to be turning on herself, punishing herself by denying herself pleasure.
 She appears to be having orgasmic difficulties at this point as she is "in her head," pre-occupied with negative thoughts and feelings, unable to relax and enjoy being pleasured.